sger/RustBooks/README.md

 <img src="https://images-na.ssl-images-amazon.com/images/I/41RBJ0J9WOL._SX258_BO1,204,203,200_.jpg" width="120px"/>

 Rust is a highly concurrent and high-performance language that focuses on safety and speed, memory management, and writing clean code.
-It also guarantees thread safety, and its aim is to improve the performance of existing applications.
+It also guarantees thread safety, and it aims to improve the performance of existing applications.
 It has been backed by Mozilla to solve the critical problem of concurrency.

 ### [Beginning Rust - From Novice to Professional](https://www.apress.com/us/book/9781484234679)